devflw/mslearn-demo/README.md

 This is my GitHub project.
 I published it directly from Visual Studio Code.

-Testing with a SSH key
+Testing without opening from CLI